KerwinFuyihang/blockchain_analysis/README.md

 - Submit a pull request with a clear description of your improvements or bug fixes.

 ## License
-This project is licensed under [].
+This project is licensed under [MIT License].
 For more details, see the LICENSE file in the repository.

 ## Contact
-Information for contacting the project maintainers for further queries or collaborations.
+For any inquiries or potential collaborations, please reach out to the project maintainers at [luyao.zhang@dukekunshan.edu.cn].
+We are open to feedback and interested in hearing about how you may want to use or improve the project.